 Empiricism and Scientific Realism in Gersonides’ Astronomical Enterprise

 Levi ben Gershom (Gersonides, 1288–1344), the eminent scientist-philosopher, was unquestionably the most original Jewish astronomer of the Middle Ages.
 For him, an astronomical theory that enables one to determine the position of the planets at any given time was insufficient.
 He was a realist who sought to discover the true structure of the universe, aspiring to establish an astronomical theory compatible with natural science and cohering with empirical evidence.
-Accordingly, he believed that astronomical investigation “can only be undertaken in its perfection by one who is at once a mathematician, a natural scientist, and a philosopher.”
-Therefore, one should not be surprised to find that Gersonides’ main astronomical work – known as Astronomy – is not a standalone composition, but rather forms an integral part of his great philosophical work, Milḥamot ha-šem (The Wars of the Lord, book V part 1).
+Accordingly, he believed that astronomical investigation “can only be undertaken in its perfection by one who is at once a mathematician, a natural scientist, and a philosopher”.
+Therefore, one should not be surprised to find that Gersonides’ main astronomical work – known as the Astronomy – is not a standalone composition, but rather forms an integral part of his great philosophical work, Milḥamot ha-šem (The Wars of the Lord, book V part 1).
 Moreover, it is replete with interactions between mathematical astronomy, philosophy, and natural science.
 The Astronomy incorporates innovative astronomical models; criticism directed against many of the most respected scientific authorities of its time; reports on no less than 82 astronomical observations made by Gersonides; and descriptions of observational instruments, some of which were designed by the author himself.
 Gersonides takes an empiricist stance, which is reflected not only in his reports on actual observations, but also in his recurring and explicit statements on the essential role of sense experience in testing scientific hypotheses.
 In this regard, the Astronomy also deals with meta-science, as it contains discussions on scientific methodologies and reasoning.

-The main goal of my project is to examine the exact role of sense experience in Gersonides’ astronomical enterprise, focusing both on how Gersonides collected empirical data and the ways he used this data for testing astronomical theories of his predecessors and developing his original theoretical models.
+The main goal of my project is to examine the exact role of sense experience in Gersonides’ astronomical enterprise, focusing both on how Gersonides collected empirical data, and the ways he used this data for testing his predecessors’ astronomical theories and developing his own original theoretical models.
 The project will be carried out in several stages.
-The first will be devoted for the production of an initial transcription of Gersonides’ Astronomy.
-Although the text has received considerable scholarly attention in recent years, only some of its 136 chapters have been published, as the Astronomy was omitted from all printed editions of Milḥamot ha-šem (probably due to its mathematical character and its length: it fills more than 250 folios in its extant manuscripts).
-Already during the production of the transcription, I will identify the places\cases in which Gersonides refers to the importance of empirical investigation, (where he) reports on the observations he made by himself, or uses empirical data for formulating his astronomical theory.
+The first will be devoted to the production of an initial transcription of Gersonides’ Astronomy.
+Although the text has received considerable scholarly attention in recent years, only some of its 136 chapters have been published, as the Astronomy was omitted from all printed editions of Milḥamot ha-šem (probably due to its mathematical character and its length: it fills more than 250 folios in the extant manuscripts).
+Already during the production of the transcription, I will identify the places in which Gersonides refers to the importance of empirical investigation, reports on his own observations, or uses empirical data for formulating his astronomical theory.